saliormoon/Cookbook/recipes/CompilingUnderWindows.md

 ### Building the required libraries

-First of all, start a `bash` from cygwin and you clone the repository
+First of all, start a `bash` from cygwin and clone the repository

     https://github.com/arangodb/arangodb-windows-libraries.git